luutuankiet/dbt-training/exercise/4_CTEs.md

        ```

 4. **Create Additional CTEs for Aggregation:**
-   - Aggregate the data by `customer_id` to calculate the total number of orders and the total order value for each customer.
+   - Aggregate the data by `customer_id` to calculate the total number of orders and the total values in cents for each customer.
    - Use the `order_details` CTE as the source for this aggregation.

    ### More Hints for Aggregations